Aditya-A-garwal/Arduino-TFT-LCD-3-5-Touch-Calibration/README.md

 |![Image of LCD Touch Shield from Top](images/LCD_top.png)|![Image of LCD Touch Shield from Bottom](images/LCD_bottom.png)|
 |-|-|

-Most 3.5" LCD Touch displays use the ILI9486 Display Driver and include a resistive touchscreen. **The PCB Layout & silkscreen text may vary slightly between displays.
+Most 3.5" TFT LCD Touch displays use the ILI9486 Display Driver and include a resistive touchscreen. **The PCB Layout & silkscreen text may vary slightly between displays.
 This does not change their behaviour and functionality.** This repository depends on the following libraries -

 - [Adafruit Touch Screen Library](https://github.com/adafruit/Adafruit_TouchScreen) to manage touch input
 - [Adafruit GFX Library](https://github.com/adafruit/Adafruit-GFX-Library/tree/master) for graphics primitives